2. Boniface and power encounters

 Evangelism efforts often center on imparting Bible content.
-That is done through such things as preaching, home Bible studies, one-on-one encounters, pamphlet dissemination, distribution of Scripture portions and entire Bibles, and JESUS film showings.
+This is done through preaching, home Bible studies, one-on-one encounters, pamphlet dissemination, distribution of Scripture portions and entire Bibles, and JESUS film showings.
 In these "truth encounters," Gospel truths confront satanic lies in reasoned discourse.

 From time to time, though, God also powerfully intervenes in this world in ways that demonstrate His ultimate sovereignty over all things.
 That's what He did on Mt.
 Carmel in the showdown between Elijah and the prophets of Baal (1 Kings 18).
-Sometimes an event like that opens unbelievers' eyes as to who God Almighty is.
-It thus becomes an evangelistic event.
+Sometimes, an event like that opens unbelievers' eyes as to who God Almighty is.
+It can thus become an evangelistic event that draws people to God.

 Those episodes in which unbelievers witness God's powerful hand at work are called "power encounters."
 Such power encounters happened periodically in Biblical times.
 Think, for instance, of Daniel in the lion's den or of Jesus casting out demons.